pauldreik/curl-fuzzer/intree_fuzzer/README.md

 git checkout paul/localfuzz_public0
 cd  ~/code/
 git clone https://github.com/pauldreik/curl.git
+cd curl
 git checkout paul/localfuzz_public0
 ```

-Install build dependencies (example shown on Debian/Ubuntu, which conveniently can download build dependencies):
+Install build dependencies.
+This shows how to do it on Debian/Ubuntu, which conveniently can download build dependencies.
+One can probably get by by installing a lot fewer things, skip this step if you like and see if the build passes anyway.
 ```
 apt build-dep nghttp2-client
 apt build-dep openssl